-A s discussed in § 3.5, several consolidation attempts were made to improve the performance of chained NFs.
-Contemporaneously with the attempt called OpenBox [68], we implemented the mechanisms specified in [105] as the next logical step in our high-performance NFV research.
-A detailed comparison with OpenBox is given in § 7.7.
+S everal packet processing consolidation attempts were made to improve the performance of chained NFs, as discussed in §3.3.
+Contemporaneously with one of the most effective attempts called OpenBox [31], we implemented the mechanisms specified in [192] as the next logical step in our high-performance NFV research.
+A detailed comparison with OpenBox is given in §7.7.

-This chapter\, describes the design and implementation of Synthesized Network Functions (SNF), our approach for dramatically increasing the performance of NFV service chains.
-The idea behind SNF is simple: create spatial correlation in order to execute service chains at the speed of the CPU cores operating on the fastest, i.e., L1, cache of modern multi-core machines.
+This chapter\, describes the design and implementation of SNF, our approach for dramatically increasing the performance of NFV service chains.
+The idea behind SNF is simple: create spatial correlation in order to execute service chains at the speed of the CPU cores, potentially operating on the fastest (i.e., L1) cache of modern multi-core machines.
 SNF leverages the ever-continuing increases in numbers of cores of modern multi-core processor architectures and the recent advances in user-space networking.

 Packets in a traffic class are all processed the same way.
 SNF automatically derives traffic classes of packets that traverse a provider-specified service chain of NFs.
 Additionally, SNF handles stateful NFs.
-Using its understanding of each of the per traffic class chains, SNF then synthesizes equivalent, high-performance NFs for each of the traffic classes.
+Using its understanding of each of the per traffic class service chains, SNF then synthesizes equivalent, high-performance NFs for each of the traffic classes.
 In a straightforward SNF deployment, one CPU core processes one traffic class.
-In practice, SNF allocates multiple CPU cores to execute different sets of traffic classes in isolation (see § 7.1).
+In practice, SNF allocates multiple CPU cores to execute different sets of traffic classes in isolation (see §7.1).

-SNF's consolidation process performs the following tasks: (i) consolidates all the read operations of a traffic class into one element, (ii) early-discards those traffic classes that lead to packet drops, and (iii) associates each traffic class with a write-once element.
-Moreover, SNF shares elements among NFs to avoid unnecessary overhead, and compresses the number and length of the chain's traffic classes.
+SNF's consolidation process: (i) consolidates all the read operations of a traffic class into one element, (ii) early-discards those traffic classes that lead to packet drops, and (iii) associates each traffic class with a write-once element.
+Moreover, SNF shares elements among NFs to avoid unnecessary overhead and compresses the number and length of the service chain's traffic classes.
 Finally, SNF scales with an increasing number of NFs and traffic classes.

-\The work described in this chapter is based on the journal article "SNF: Synthesizing high performance NFV service chains" [101] (the authors of the article retained the copyright and give their joint approval for parts of this material to appear in this thesis).
+\The work described in this chapter is based on the journal article "SNF: Synthesizing high performance NFV service chains" [29] (the authors of the article retained the copyright and give their joint approval for parts of this material to appear in this thesis).

-This architecture shifts the challenge from a packet processing chain to packet classification, as one component of SNF has to classify each incoming packet into one of the pre-determined traffic classes, and pass it to the synthesized function.
+This architecture shifts the challenge from a packet processing service chain to packet classification, as one component of SNF has to classify each incoming packet into one of the pre-determined traffic classes, and pass it to the synthesized function.
 Existing open-source software was extended to improve the performance of software-only packet classification.
-In addition, in one set of experiments an OpenFlow [14] switch was employed as a packet classifier to demonstrate the performance that would be possible with a sufficiently powerful programmable NIC.
+In addition, in one set of experiments an OpenFlow [13] switch was employed as a packet classifier to demonstrate the performance that would be possible with a sufficiently powerful programmable NIC.
 The benefits of SNF for network operators are multi-fold: (i) SNF dramatically increases the throughput of long NF chains, while achieving low latency, and (ii) it preserves the functionality of the original service chains.

-The SNF design principles were implemented into a modified version of the Click [33] framework.
-To demonstrate SNF's performance, a comparison between SNF and FastClick is being made (see § 7.5).
-To show SNF's generality we tested its performance in three use cases: (i) a chain of software routers, (ii) nested NAPTs [23], and (iii) Access Control Lists (ACLs) using actual NF configurations taken from ISPs [106].
+The SNF design principles were implemented into a modified version of the Click [42] framework.
+To demonstrate SNF's performance, a comparison between SNF and FastClick is being made (see §7.5).
+To show SNF's generality we tested its performance in three use cases: (i) a chain of software routers, (ii) nested NAPTs [23], and (iii) Access Control Lists (ACLs) using actual NF configurations taken from ISPs [193].